-4.1.
+- 3.1.
+Scottish Ministers issued The Local Government Investments (Scotland) Regulations 2010 on 1 April 2010 providing a formal investment framework through consent and Regulations. - 3.2.
 The new regulatory framework introduced by regulations made by Scottish Ministers provides greater autonomy for local authorities in their investment activities.
-With this greater freedom comes greater responsibility and the onus is on local authorities to act prudently with regard to their investment and treasury management activities.
+With this greater freedom comes greater responsibility and the onus is on local authorities to act prudently with regard to their investment and treasury management activities. - 3.3.
+The Regulations introduced the ability in Scotland for Local Authorities to widen the instruments used to deposit and invest cash balances.

-- 4.2.
-Previously, there was no legislation or Regulations which allowed Councils to deposit and invest cash in anything other than banks and other Local Authorities.
-A Treasury Management Strategy was presented to Committee annually showing how the depositing of cash balances and the management of risks would be met.
-This was in line with professional guidance and accepted best practice. - 4.3.
-The Regulations introduce the ability in Scotland for Local Authorities to widen the instruments used to deposit and invest cash balances.
 The Council can now decide what investment tools it will class as permitted investments in the coming year.
-The Regulations require an Annual Investment Strategy detailing the permitted investments to be approved by Committee. - 4.4.
-The two fundamental principles of the Investment Regulations are that: - Councils are required to manage their investments and deposits in a way that minimises the risk to the capital sum and optimises the return on the funds consistent with those risks.
-Security should be considered first, then liquidity, and lastly the yield of the return. - ◆ Councils are able to determine what investments they may make, including both the type and duration of the investment.
+The Regulations require an Annual Investment Strategy detailing the permitted investments to be approved by the Council. - 3.4.
+The two fundamental principles of the Investment Regulations are that: - ♦ Councils are required to manage their investments and deposits in a way that minimises the risk to the capital sum and optimises the return on the funds consistent with those risks.
+Security should be considered first, then liquidity, and lastly the yield of the return.

+◆ Councils are able to determine what investments they may make, including both the type and duration of the investment.

-5. Requirement for an Annual Investment Strategy
+4. Requirement for an Annual Investment Strategy

-- 5.1.
-The Annual Investment Strategy is considered to be central to the Regulations.
-The Council is required to prepare an Annual Investment Strategy prior to the start of the financial year. - 5.2.
+- 4.1.
+The Annual Investment Strategy is considered to be central to the Regulation.
+The Council is required to prepare an Annual Investment Strategy prior to the start of the financial year. - 4.2.
 The Regulations require the Council to consider its investment activity as a whole.
 This includes a range of investments, which covers the depositing of temporary surplus funds with banks and similar institutions, shareholdings in companies or joint ventures, loans to group undertakings and third parties.
-It also covers investment properties - 5.3.
-The Council is required to set out a strategy for investments that explains investment objectives and policies including any special circumstances applying to them that have led to a particular approach. - 5.4.
-The proposed Annual Investment Strategy for 2010/11 has been included at Appendix 1 to allow scrutiny by Committee. - 5.5.
+It also covers investment properties - 4.3.
+The Council is required to set out a strategy for investments that explains investment objectives and policies including any special circumstances applying to them that have led to a particular approach. - 4.4.
+The proposed Annual Investment Strategy for 2011/12 has been included at Appendix 1 to allow scrutiny by Committee. - 4.5.
 The attached strategy identifies the different types of treasury risk that investments are exposed to and the controls in place for limiting those risks.
-These include restrictions on who the Council will invest with and on the period of investment. - 5.6.
-The Annual Investment Strategy will be referred to Executive Committee for approval.
+These include restrictions on who the Council will invest with and on the period of investment. - 4.6.
+The Annual Investment Strategy will be referred to Executive Committee for approval before ratification by full Council.
+This is a requirement of the Regulation.

-6. Areas Covered by the Annual Investment Strategy
+5. Areas Covered by the Annual Investment Strategy